ipatalas/app-switcher/README.md

 You can start by copying the `config.json.example` file and renaming it to `config.json`.
 It contains a few examples of hotkeys that you can use.

+> Note: Configured modifier will always be suppressed and won't be passed to the active application.
+> This may have some side effects.
+For example if your modifier of choice is `Menu` you won't be able to open the context menu using keyboard in any application.
+> Choose your modifier wisely.

 ## How to use

 Each hotkey can be defined as a combination of a modifier key (Ctrl, Alt, [Menu](https://en.wikipedia.org/wiki/Menu_key)) and a letter key (A-Z).